 Legal Action for Customers Injured by Falling Merchandise

 Business owners must maintain their properties in a reasonably safe manner to prevent customers from being injured.
 This duty extends to aisles, parking lots, sidewalks, and other areas frequented by patrons.
-Part of this duty also means that business owners are required to store their merchandise safely, and they must also adequately train employees on how to place products on shelves to make sure that they do not fall.
+A premises liability attorney will tell you that in premises liability cases, part of this duty also means that business owners are required to store their merchandise safely, and they must also adequately train employees on how to place products on shelves to make sure that they do not fall.